donalthurley/articles/bitcoin.md

 The internet and increasing globalization is making the realization of this goal almost inevitable.
 Secondly they use a new data storage concept, the famous blockchain, for ensuring that currency transactions are secure and can never be altered.
 The blockchain works by having each new block in the chain cryptographically linked to all previous blocks, meaning no block can be altered without invalidating the whole chain.
-There is widespread acceptance across the industry that blockchains are an important and highly useful technology with a myriad of uses.
+There is widespread acceptance across the industry that blockchains are an important and useful technology with a myriad of uses.
 And thirdly the goal of these currencies is to remove the need for intermediaries.
 This is achieved by large scale distribution of the blockchain data store with every participant who uses the currency having their own copy.